MikroElektronika/mikrosdk_click_v2/clicks/rs232isolator2/README.md

 \mainpage Main Page

 ---
-# RS232 Isolator 2 click
+# RS232 Isolator 2 Click

 RS232 Isolator 2 Click is a compact add-on board that contains a fully isolated transceiver used to provide secure and easy UART to RS232 conversion.
 This board features the ICL3221, a 3.3V powered RS232 transmitter/receiver that provides ±15kV ESD protection on its RS232 pins from Renesas.
 This Click board™ is characterized by an assured minimum data rate of 250kbps.
 It features an automatic power-down function and uses high-speed digital optocouplers to isolate the RS232 interface for 3.75kV isolation.
 It also possesses an LED indicator that indicates a valid RS232 signal at any of the receiver inputs.
 This Click board™ is suitable for isolation of RS232 signals, portable equipment, and where the low operational power consumption and even lower standby power consumption are critical.